“Breathing Freely Without A Care. Now You’ve Entered The Genius Lair.”

 relationships with women throughout the series.

-teachings, the spiritual foundations of martial arts moved me to my core.
+It felt as my true home to associate with these people and teachings.
+The spiritual foundations of martial arts moved me to my core.

 Although everything sounded abstract and complex I recognised them as my future